BSN Transfer Student Equivalency Guidelines for Local Colleges & Universities

 • Ethics – One course in general ethics.
 The course should be primarily a moral theory course, not a course in applied ethics.

-• “Scientific and Quantitative Literacy and Problem Solving” Habit:
+• “Science & Problem Solving” Habit:

-BSN Foundation Requirements:
+BSN Foundation Requirements

 Electives